Kenning

 Module installation with pip

-To install Kenning with its basic dependencies with pip, run:
+To install Kenning with its basic dependencies with pip

 pip install -U git+https://github.com/antmicro/kenning.git

-Since Kenning can support various frameworks, and not all of them are required for user's use cases, the optional requirements are available as extra requirements.
-The groups of extra requirements are following:
+Since Kenning can support various frameworks, and not all of them are required for users' particular use cases, some of the requirements are optional.
+We can distinguish the following groups of extra requirements:

 tensorflow

-- modules for working with TensorFlow models (ONNX conversions, addons, and TensorFlow framework),torch
+- modules for work with TensorFlow models (ONNX conversions, addons, and TensorFlow framework),torch

 - modules for performance measurements for NVIDIA GPUs,object_detection

-- modules for working with YOLOv3 object detection and Open Images Dataset V6 computer vision dataset.
+- modules for work with YOLOv3 object detection and the Open Images Dataset V6 computer vision dataset,speech_to_text

 , run: